Tom Stevens (musician): The Long Ryders

-Danny & Dusty
+Danny and Dusty

 Along with other members of the Long Ryders, the Dream Syndicate and Green on Red, Stevens recorded the Danny & Dusty album, The Lost Weekend in 1985.
 It featured songs written by Dan Stuart (Danny) from Green on Red and Steve Wynn (Dusty) from the Dream Syndicate and was recorded in a single 32 hours recording session in February 1985 at Control Center Studios in Los Angeles.
 Backing up Stuart and Wynn, besides Stevens on bass, were guitarists Sid Griffin and Stephen McCarthy from the Long Ryders, keyboardist Chris Cacavas from Green on Red, and drummer Dennis Duck from the Dream Syndicate.
 The Lost Weekend appeared on many year-end top 10 lists, including the New York Times.
 After the album's release, the seven-piece band played only a few shows in Los Angeles.
 In 2007, Danny & Dusty released a second album, Cast Iron Soul, without Stevens' involvement.

 Collaborations, live and session work

 Stevens supported former Byrd Gene Clark on a few of Clark's last live Los Angeles performances with former Textones vocalist Carla Olson.
-In March 1987, between Long Ryders tours, Stevens was asked to play standup bass for a Clark and Olson gig at At My Place in Santa Monica.
+In March 1987, between Long Ryders tours, Stevens was asked to play standup bass for a Clark and Olson gig at my Place in Santa Monica.
 Together with Dwight Yoakam, pianist Skip Edwards and drummer Michael Huey they performed material from Clark and Olson's then-current album So Rebellious a Lover.
 A year later, Stevens was asked once again to perform with Clark and Olson at Club Lingerie in Hollywood.
 Performing with Clark "was an honor I cherish to this day," Stevens said in 1996.

 In the late 1980s, Stevens played with Chris Cacavas in his band Junk Yard Love and contributed bass and backing vocals on two tracks on their 1989 album Chris Cacavas and Junk Yard Love.
 He also produced Green on Red bassist Jack Waterson's 1989 solo album Whose Dog?, as well as playing bass, lead guitar and singing backing vocals.
 Since 2014, Stevens has recorded with psychedelic garage band Donovan's Brain, a recording collective with a revolving lineup that includes founder Ron Sanchez, Ric Parnell (Atomic Rooster, Spinal Tap) and Bobby Sutliff (the Windbreakers).